Directors: Anthony Russo, Joe Russo

 Writers: Christopher Markus (screenplay by), Stephen McFeely (screenplay by)

 Stars: Robert Downey Jr., Chris Evans, Mark Ruffalo, Chris Hemsworth, Scarlett Johansson, Jeremy Renner, Don Cheadle, Paul Rudd, Brie Larson, Benedict Cumberbatch, Chadwick Boseman, Tom Holland, Karen Gillan, Zoe Saldana, Evangeline Lilly, Bradley Cooper, Josh Brolin, Chris Pratt, Tilda Swindon, Dave Bautista, Anthony Mackie, Sebastian Stan, Elizabeth Olsen, Tessa Thompson, Benedict Wong

-At the showing my family and I attended, not a single theatregoer got up to leave once the film started.
-Afterwards, the continuous sound of flushing toilets echoed throughout the lobby for five straight minutes.
-I, for one, made the mistake of buying a soda before the movie, which I began the regret around the 90 minute mark.
-By the third act, my screaming bladder made it a challenge to fully immerse myself the film’s numerous emotional payoffs.
+At the showing my family and I attended, not a single theatergoer got up to leave once the film started.
+Afterward, the continuous sound of flushing toilets echoed throughout the lobby for five straight minutes.
+I, for one, made the mistake of buying a soda before the movie, which I began the regret around the 90-minute mark.
+By the third act, my screaming bladder made it a challenge to fully immerse myself in the film’s numerous emotional payoffs.

 However, those are minor quips.
 Endgame is ultimately a slam-bang crescendo to this massive franchise, the likes of which we won’t likely see again for a long time.
 While sweeping and epic in scope, it’s still filled with the smaller, character-driven moments that have always made the MCU engaging (something DC is just now figuring out).
 I’ve personally never met anyone disappointed by the outcome.
 I’m sure they’re out there, but maybe their bladders were simply too full to enjoy it the first time.